TNG/momo-scheduler/README.md

 - `example 1` will be run immediately, at 12:00, and then every five minutes.
 Adding `firstRunAfter: 0` explicitly is equivalent as this is the default value.
 - `example 2` will be run after 1 minute (the configured `firstRunAfter`), at 12:01, and then every five minutes.
 - `example 3` will be run after 5 minutes (the configured `firstRunAfter`), at 12:05, and then every five minutes.
-- `example 4` will be run at midnight every day
+- `example 4` will be run at midnight every weekday

 Now assume the MongoSchedule is stopped at 12:02 and then immediately started again.

 - `example 1` will be run 5 minutes (the configured `interval`) after the last execution, at 12:05.
 The job is NOT run immediately because it already ran before.
 - `example 2` will be run 5 minutes (the configured `interval`) after the last execution, at 12:06.
 The job is NOT run after 1 minute (the configured `firstRunAfter`) because it already ran before.
 - `example 3` will be run 5 minutes after the start (because of the the configured `firstRunAfter`), at 12:07, because it never ran before, and then every five minutes.
-- `example 4` will be run at midnight every day
+- `example 4` will be run at midnight every weekday

 ## Supported Node Versions